CvetelinStoimenov/Programming-Advanced-For-QA-Nov-2023/README.md

 ﻿# Programming Advanced for QA - November 2023
-## Tasks for exercise in class and homework for the course and my solutions.
+## Tasks for exercise in class, homework for the course, and my solutions.

 ## About the Course